Anna Kournikova Soothes the Savage Beast

 Contrary to what many believe, Anna was a top player whose speciality was doubles.
 Kournikova's career doubles record was 200-71 at the very highest levels of competition.

-Many considered her a top player at the net, exhibiting a typical groundstroke style otherwise.
+Many considered Anna a top player at the net, exhibiting a typical groundstroke style otherwise.
+She and Martina Hingis teamed up to win multiple top championships and were dubbed the "Spice Girls" of tennis.

-Many, many players would have loved to have Anna Kournikova's record on the tour, where at one time she was ranked eighth in the world.
+Many, many players would have loved to have Anna Kournikova's record on the tour, where at one time she was ranked eighth in the world as a singles player.
+As Jack would say... that ain't beanbag.

 Reputed to be one of the prettiest natural beauties in the world, Anna grew up in Moscow and started playing tennis at the age of five.